frogm0uth/keyboard-notes/qmk-custom-edit/README.md

 While I mostly type on a Mac, I also need to use Windows on a regular basis.
 Unfortunately, most shortcuts related to navigation are different between the two platforms, leading to a lot of fumbles when I switch.
 For example, to move the cursor one word left on Mac, press Opt (aka Alt) plus left-arrow; on Windows, press Ctrl plus left-arrow.

 Therefore, the Custom Edit feature defines a set of platform-independent editing keys.
-The keyboard firmware is compiled for either Mac or Windows, and the keys will do the same thing on either platform.
-(This does mean that each machine needs its own keyboard.)
+It relies on [OS Shortcuts](../qmk-os-shortcuts/) for the shortcuts it needs for each platform.

 **Typical layout**